Services and Policies

 These are materials which faculty have placed in Pfeiffer Library for access by all students.
 Faculty determine whether or not these materials may be checked out or must be used in the Library.

-The Library copier will make double-sided copies, top feed multiple sheets, and make all copies quickly.
-Copier uses "debit" cards which may be purchased at the circulation desk.
+The Library printer/copier will make double-sided copies, top feed multiple sheets, and make color copies.

 Instruction in the use of traditional and electronic resources is available during all open hours.
 Please ask for help if you are not finding what you need.